Sour Cherry Cobbler

 Instructions

-- Combine cherries, Jack Daniels and ½ cup sugar in large baking dish (I use 9 x 13 pan so all the cherries are in the marinade.
+- Marinate pitted cherries in Jack Daniel's whiskey and 1/2 cup sugar in a large baking dish so all the cherries are covered with the marinade.
 Marinate cherries for about an hour, stirring occasionally.

 - Sprinkle with a bit more sugar if you like the cherries sweeter.

-- Place baking pan on cookie sheet (to catch any liquid that bubbles over)
+- Place the baking pan on a cookie sheet, this will catch any sauce that bubbles over.

 First of all, I love this recipe!
 The possibilities are endless for variations.
 I ended up putting the marinaded cherries in the fridge overnight as I was exhausted after pitting 4 gallons!
 Saved the marinade after draining the cherries and made a tasty cocktail over ice with Vernor’s ginger ale.